 - Justice is the cornerstone of our society

 Are these beliefs absolutely true, or just tribally true?

 And do they serve me now?
 Actually, it would be quite freeing to release some of these thoughts.
 Maybe I already AM rich enough and thin enough.
 Maybe I could choose NOT to dread my children’s teenage years.
 I’d like to think compassion is equally important as justice, and that all people have value, not just those who procreate.
 Since the only alternative to age is death, maybe I’ll embrace age, wrinkles and spider veins and all.

-I’m a grown-up now, and I can choose which beliefs to hold and honor.
+I’m a grown-up now.
+I wish to live in connection and harmony.
+I can choose which old beliefs to hold and honor.
 I’m thankful to my tribe for guiding me as I learn to survive on my own, but I no longer need it to control me.